dbisso/wp-google-analytics-internal/readme.txt

 == Changelog ==

 = 0.2.0 =
-* Include name in copyright statement
-* Introduce `DBisso_GoogleAnalyticsInternal_Event` to manage the sending of events
+* Updates to posts are now given a separate category (`Update Post`) from initial publishing.
-* Introduct filter `dbisso_gai_event_data` to filter data just before event is send
+* Introduce filter `dbisso_gai_event_data` to filter data just before event is send.
+* Introduce filter `dbisso_gai_event_actions` to set the action strings for different WP.
-* I18n for some strings
+* I18n for some strings.
+* Add tracking of a comment is posted or approved. events.
+* Introduce `DBisso_GoogleAnalyticsInternal_Event` to manage the sending of events.
+* Include my name in copyright statement!

 = 0.1.0 =
 * Initial release